Jewish Life at Macalester

 - Social justice leadership training and organizing with Jewish Community Action

 - Connections through the arts with Rimon Arts Council

-The climate on campus is positive, with opportunities for learning and constructive dialogue about Israel/Palestine – several related student organizations draw Macalester students’ activism and engagement.
-The empowerment model of student-created Jewish community has led a remarkable number of recent Macalester alums to choose to become rabbis and Jewish communal leaders.
+The climate for Jewish students on campus is positive, with opportunities for learning and constructive dialogue about Israel/Palestine – several related student organizations draw Macalester students’ activism and engagement.
+Jewish life has seen a significant number of its recent Macalester alums become Rabbis and Jewish communal leaders post-graduation.

 Wondering about keeping kosher at Macalester?

-Macalester has a single dining hall with abundant vegetarian/vegan options; students who have questions about kashrut or would like support for dietary practices are welcome to contact Rabbi Emma or the CRSL.
+Cafe Mac is the only Macalester dining hall and has abundant vegetarian/vegan options.
+Students who have questions about kashrut or would like support for dietary practices are welcome to contact Rabbi Emma ([email protected]) or the CRSL ([email protected]).